Experts derive, a lush lawn can improve the resale value of a home by as much as 15%, and not many homeowners always have this in mind.

 Cool-season grass needs sowing as the temperatures are on the cool side.
 Besides this, it should remain at these temperatures for a month or two.
 Doing this allows your lawn to establish itself before temperatures rise.

-You can find in most cases; this will be either summer or early autumn/ fall.
+In most cases, this will be either summer or early autumn/ fall.
 Although it can be later into winter, and in some regions, you may find spring is also ideal.

 Soil Preparation

-Figuring out how long does grass needs before it delivers a lawn, can appear slow.
-However, once you begin preparing your soil and garden, the time will go by faster.
+Figuring out how long grass needs before it is delivered to a lawn can appear slow.
+However, the time will go by faster once you begin preparing your soil and garden.

-There is plenty of work, and it varies depending on if you are growing a newer lawn, or seeding onto an existing lawn.
+There is plenty of work, and it varies depending on if you are growing a newer lawn or seeding onto an existing property.

 Weed control needs to be part of your lawn care, and be careful when using weed killers, as these have waiting times before sowing seeds.

-You do need an area for your seedlings to get a foothold, and the ideal way is adding a one to two-inch layer of compost across the top of the soil and tilling it into the surface for new areas of lawn.
+You do need an area for your seedlings to get a foothold, and the ideal way is adding a one- to two-inch layer of compost across the top of the soil and tilling it into the surface for new lawn areas.

 Go across with your garden rake and remove debris or rocks.
-Sow your seeds, and then you can cover this with a fine mulch layer to let it rest until the first mowing.
+Sow your seeds, and then you can cover them with a fine mulch layer to let them rest until the first mowing.

-On existing lawns, you need to make sure your seeds can reach the soil.
+On existing lawns, you must ensure your seeds can reach the soil.

 Watering

-Keeping your grass seeds moist is key for fast growth.
-From the day you sow, you have to water daily until your seeds germinate.
+Keeping your grass seeds moist is critical for fast growth.
+From the day you sow, you must water daily until your sources germinate.

 You will then increase the length of watering while reducing the frequency as your grass grows.